FredYeye/sgng-practice-romhack/README.md

 # Super Ghouls 'n Ghosts Practice Hack
 Very unfinished.
 Current capabilities:
 - Show Arthur's X & Y position
-- Show current RNG state
+- Show current RNG state or how many times the RNG has been updated

-Press start to open the menu.
-Press B to toggle features.
+Start opens the menu.
+Up and down chooses option, right chooses the mode for the selected option.

+Todo:
+- menu indicators